 Trish and Josh are coworkers and good friends, but when they are both up for a promotion things change.
 You’ll see just how far people are willing to go to get ahead in The Promotion by Joe Giovannetti.
-The comedy about surviving in the dog eat dog world of business has its World Premiere at New Jersey Repertory Company in Long Branch in March.
+The comedy about surviving in the dog eat dog world of business is being presented at New Jersey Repertory Company in Long Branch through February 20, 2022.

-The production is directed by Evan Bergman and stars John Caliendo, Phillip Clark, Chantal Jean-Pierre, and Sophia Parola.
+The production is directed by Evan Bergman and stars John Caliendo, Phillip Clark, Anja Lee, and Sophia Parola.

 New Jersey Stage spoke with the playwright to learn more about the comedy.